GitMubarak/wp-display-faq/readme.txt

 You can also control the display limit using shortcode option.

-This plugin can be use as a general WordPress Accordion Plugin or It can be used as a Product FAQ for WooCommerce.
+You can also create Product FAQ for WooCommerce and display them in a single product page.

 This is a simple, effective and powerful plugin to display responsive FAQ Accordion on any device.